ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

 The `MonadHttp` typeclass encodes exactly this: since HTTP connections are a form of I/O, the `MonadHttp` constraint _entails_ the `MonadIO` constraint; in other words, every type `m` that has a `MonadHttp` instance _must_ also declare a `MonadIO` instance (the compiler will complain otherwise).

-We'll learn about the implications of this way of writing things in the next section.
+We'll learn about the implications of this way of writing things in the following sections.

 API authentication and type families